ner0-m/elsa/README.md

 # Requirements

 elsa requires a *C++17 compliant compiler*, such as GCC, Clang or Microsoft Visual Studio in recent versions.
+Current testing includes gcc7, gcc9, and clang8.

 The main third party dependencies (Eigen3, spdlog, Catch2) are integrated via git submodules.